ngs1810/Mosaic-All/README.md

 Aims:
 - To filter parental mosaic variant calls based on transmission to children

-> sbatch /MosaiC-ALL/postprocessing/pGoM.sh -v $VCFDIR -s $OUTDIR/FamilyID.txt -o $OUTDIR
+`sbatch /MosaiC-ALL/postprocessing/pGoM.sh -v /path/to/directory_of_vcf -s FamilyID.txt -o /path/to/output/directory`
-- VCFDIR					(directory for family VCFs)
+- /path/to/directory_of_vcf					(Directory that contains one VCF for each family trio).
-- FAMILYID   			(familyID.txt:list of familyIDs in a txt file; $FAMILYID*.vcf)
+- FamilyID.txt   			(List of familyIDs in a txt file; you can use the SampleID.list file for this).
-- OUTDIR					(output directory)
+- /path/to/output/directory					(A location for the output files).